The Morse-Smale Property of the Thurston Spine: Definitions and conventions

 Start with a surface $S_{g}$ representing a point of $\mathcal{T}_{g}$.
-Cut $S_{g}$ along the geodesic representive of $m$ to get a union of hyperbolic surfaces with boundary.
-On each boundary component of each of these surfaces, attach a hyperbolic annulus, to obtain a surface without boundary, as shown in Figure \ref{Lipschitzfig}.
+Cut $S_{g}$ along the geodesic representative of~$m$ to get a union of hyperbolic surfaces with boundary.
+On every boundary component of each of these surfaces, attach a hyperbolic annulus, to obtain a surface without boundary, as shown in Figure~\ref{Lipschitzfig}.
 Each of the geodesic representatives of arcs in $A$ can be extended to a bi-infinite geodesic in these extended surfaces.
 Cut the extended surfaces along each bi-infinite geodesic, and glue in a strip of the hyperbolic plane bounded by two infinite geodesics.
-The widths of the geodesics strips is chosen in such a way that for every curve $c$ in $m$, the curves $c_{1}$ and $c_{2}$ in the extended surfaces corresponding to $c$ have the same length after the strips have been glued in.
-For each curve $c$ in $m$, cut the extended surfaces along the geodesic representatives of $c_{1}$ and $c_{2}$, and glue the surface together along the resulting boundary components.
-This gives a new hyperbolic structure.
-Clearly there are many choices involved in this construction.\\
+The widths of the geodesic strips is chosen in such a way that for every curve $c$ in $m$, the curves $c_{L}$ and~$c_{R}$ in the extended surfaces corresponding to $c$ have the same length after the strips have been glued in.
+For each curve $c$ in $m$, cut the extended surfaces along the geodesic representatives of~$c_{L}$ and~$c_{R}$, and glue the surface together along the resulting boundary components.
+This gives a~new hyperbolic structure.
+Clearly there are many choices involved in this construction.

 In this paper, as in \cite{Thurston}, limits are taken as the widths of the strips are allowed to approach zero.
-The resulting 1-parameter families of maps do not change the length of any curve disjoint from the geodesic representatives of the elements of $m$ and $A$, and lengthen $m$ and any curve with geodesic representative disjoint from $m$ that intersects one or more of the arcs in $A$. \\
+The resulting 1-parameter families of maps do not change the length of any curve disjoint from the geodesic representatives of the elements of $m$ and $A$.
+If the widths are chosen to increase to first order with the parameter, the tangent vectors to these 1-parameter families lengthen to first order every curve in $m$ and every curve with geodesic representative disjoint from $m$ that intersects one or more of the arcs in $A$.

-\subsection{Sets of Minima}
+\subsection{Sets of minima}

-As an attempt at parameterising $\mathcal{T}_{g}$ without reference to punctures or marked points, Schmutz introducted the concept of cell decompositions of Teichm\"uller space parametrised by length functions.
-Schmutz's construction will be surveyed here as it provides insight into the differential topology $\mathcal{T}_{g}$. \\
+As an attempt at parameterising $\mathcal{T}_{g}$ without reference to punctures or marked points, Schmutz introduced the concept of cell decompositions of Teichm\"uller space parametrised by length functions.
+Schmutz's construction will be surveyed here as it provides insight into the differential topology of $\mathcal{T}_{g}$.